 Basic pitching skills will be stressed.
-This session is recommended for players in grades 4 through 9 and those who have not attended a previous clinic..
+This clinic is recommended for players in grades 4 through 9 and those who have not attended a previous clinic.

 Clinic 2: 11:30 am - 2:00 pm (Advanced)

 Basic pitching skills will be stressed.
 The development of new pitches and advanced skills will be introduced.
-This session is recommended for high school players in grades 10-12 and those who have attended a pitching clinic previously.
+This clinic is recommended for high school players in grades 10-12 and those who have attended a pitching clinic previously.

-All sessions will take place in the Kachel Fieldhouse, which features four batting cages and a large instructional throwing space.
+All clinics will take place in the Kachel Fieldhouse, which features four batting cages and a large instructional throwing space.